AngleProtocol/angle-docs/guides/other/formulas.md

 \texttt{margin ratio} = \frac{\texttt{cash out amount}}{\texttt{position size}}
 $$

-#### Est. APR on open positions

-_In perpetuals/open position page of the app_

-ANGLE rewards for position holders depends on the Position Size, as what matters for the protocol is how much collateral is hedged.
-However, the APR is computed from the initial margin, as this is what users bring to the protocol.

-**Example:**

-- Margin: 10,000 DAI
-- Position Size: 100,000 DAI
-- Leverage: 11
-- Rewards distribution: 5 ANGLE / week / 1,000 DAI in position
-- ANGLE price: 0.80 DAI

-$$
-APR =
-\frac{5\times{52}
-\times{100}
-\times{0.80}}
-{10,000}
-$$

-$$ APR = 2.08 = 208\% $$

-### Deposit / SLP
+## Staking

+### Standard Liquidity Providers

+The Staking page of the app lists all the opportunities for agEUR holders.
+It also contains the logic linked to Standard Liquidity providers of the protocol.

 #### Slippage

-In the `Deposit / SLP` page of the app, users may face a slippage when they exit from their position and sell their sanTokens.
+Users may face a slippage when they exit from their SLP position and sell their sanTokens.
 It depends on specific parameters for the collateral of interest and on the collateral ratio of the stablecoin in the Core module.
 This is put in place to incentivize them to stay in the protocol while it gets re-collateralized.

 $$
 \texttt{amnt received} = \texttt{amnt withdrawn} \times{(1 - \texttt{slippage})}